 - a.
 Not be nearer than ten feet from any other separate structure on the same lot, - b.
 Not be erected in any minimum side yard setback, - c.
 Not be erected in any front yard of any non-waterfront parcel, - d.
 Not occupy more than 25% of a required rear yard, - e.
-Not exceed one story or fourteen feet in height, nor exceed the ground floor area of the main building within Residential Districts, - f.
+Not exceed one twenty four feet in height, nor exceed the ground floor area of the main building within Residential Districts, - f.
 Not be closer to the side yard lot line than the side yard setback of the principal building on a corner lot within Residential Districts.

-AMENDED 01/05/10 EFFECTIVE 01/18/10 AS ZONING ORDINANCE AMENDMENT 004
+AMENDED 01/05/10 EFFECTIVE 01/18/10 AS ZONING ORDINANCE AMENDMENT 004, AMENDED 04/08/2014 AS ZONING ORDINANCE AMENDMENT #031, EFFECTIVE 01/18/2014.